craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 2.0.1 =
+* Tweak: When checking for duplicate email addresses while a visitor is filling out the form, the submit button is disabled while the person is typing.
+* Fix: Incorrect file path for the loading .gif when checking for duplicate emails.

 = 2.0 =
 * New: Read an explanation of what's new [here](https://roundupwp.com/rtec-2-0/)
 * New: Much of the codebase has changed.
 Custom code may no longer work.
 See [documentation](https://roundupwp.com/docs/codex) for new hooks for developers.